To provide access to a wide range of sensors, Observant hardware and software support the ability to connect any loop-powered 4–20 mA sensor.

 - In 4-20 mA current-sensor mode, readings have +/- 1% accuracy over full-scale range

-The main configuration settings relate to how the reading range (4 mA – 20 mA) scale is interpreted as output units and hence a final measurement.
+You will also need to configure how the reading range (4 mA – 20 mA) scale is interpreted as output units.
 The sensor readings in mA will be transformed to the specified units and a current value and historical values will be based on the relative.

 The instantaneous reading is compared to the input scale to produce a percent of full scale. i.e. a reading of 12 mA is half way between 4mA and 20mA and is thus 50% of scale.
 If the output scale is 0-100 PSI then 12mA would equate to 50 PSI.

 It is necessary to specify the reference units that readings will be displayed in.
 This will typically be a unit of measure for common phenomena such as temperature, humidity, length, pressure etc.

 The second set of information needed is the extremities of the value range in the target units.
 This information will be provided in the technical documentation for the sensor itself.
 For example, a pressure sensor might have a reading range of 0—100 PSI, a temperature sensor may have a range of -40°C — +70°C.

 The Generic 4–20 mA Sensor support two alarm settings: low value and high value.
 These are set in the same units as the output range.